strefethen/crud-example/README.md

 # Python

 ## Setup
-Setting up the Python client requires several steps.
+Setting up the Python client requires several steps which are described here and outlined below.

 1. Create a Python virtual environment
 2. Activate the new environment and install setuptools
 3. Generate the Python OAS binding
 4. Install the binding

-Once those steps are complete you can run ``src/main.py``.
+Once these steps are complete you can run ``src/main.py``.
 The source for ``main.py`` comes directly from the README.md that's generated with the binding and is an example of calling APIs using the OAS client.

 ```bash
 $ cd oas-client-python